icons8/lunacy-docs/docs/support.md

 Long answer: Certainly, that would speed up the development.
 On the other hand, it will slow it down too.
 Sometimes, a small team can advance more than a big community, especially in the beginning.
 We may reconsider it in the future.

 If you are willing to contribute, you may want to create the interface for Linux.
-Check out [this thread](https://lunatics.icons8.com/discussion/8/linux-version#latest).
+Check out <a href="https://lunatics.icons8.com/discussion/8/linux-version#latest" target="_blank">this thread</a>.

 <!--